5 Worst Strikers in MMA History | Explained

 — Martial Arts Insider (@mainsiderdotcom) August 3, 2022

-Ronda Rousey is known to be as one of the best female MMA fighters of all time.
+Ronda Rousey is known to be one of the best female MMA fighters of all time.

 The former Olympic Bronze medalist in Judo would win all 12 of her professional MMA fights via a finish.